Chief Event Officer Complete Guide 2026

 Team Size: None (individual contributor)

 An event coordinator's job is to execute event tasks under supervision.
+Coordinators are essential.
+But they're not thinking strategically about business impact.
 They handle vendor coordination, attendee support, logistics.
 They're working from a plan created by someone else.

 Salary Range: $55,000–$85,000